rjalexa/nx2dash/README.md

 # nx2dash
- Simple python script to ganarate an interactive graph browser window from a networkx graph
+ Simple python script to genarate an interactive graph browser window from a networkx graph

+Prerequisite libraries in requirements.txt